mmarimmasca/Advanced-Programming-Project/README.md

 6. Information about entire chromosomes : derive a new dataset containing only the information about entire chromosomes
 7. Calculate the fraction of unassembled sequences : calculate the fraction of unassembled sequences from source GRCh38
 8. Display entries from 'havana', 'ensembl', 'ensembl_havana' : obtain a new dataset containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'
-9. Count entries from new_havana : count the number of entries for each type of operation for the dataset containing containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'
+9. Count entries from 'havana', 'ensembl', 'ensembl_havana' : count the number of entries for each type of operation for the dataset containing containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'
 10. Genes names : return the gene names from the dataset containing containing only entries from source 'ensembl', 'havana' and 'ensembl_havana'

 These insights, also referred to as 'operations', are contained in a registry of active operations.